Michael Baker (epidemiologist)

-Michael George Baker MNZM is an epidemiologist with the University of Otago.
-Baker is a member of the New Zealand Food Safety Authority's Academy and of the New Zealand Ministry of Health's Pandemic Influenza Technical Advisory Group (PITAG).
+Michael George Baker MNZM is a New Zealand epidemiologist.
+He is a professor of public health at the University of Otago.
+Baker has worked as an advisor and member of multiple organisations.
+Notably, Baker was formerly a member of the New Zealand Food Safety Authority's Academy and of the New Zealand Ministry of Health's Pandemic Influenza Technical Advisory Group (PITAG).He was later a member of the Ministry of Health's Covid-19 Response Technical Advisory Group (TAG) and Pandemic Science Advisory Group.

 Early life

 Baker has an identical twin brother, David, who is a general practitioner in Sydney, Australia.
 The twins are the eldest of four children.
-They attended secondary school in Hamilton and medical school in Auckland.
-Michael Baker studied at the University of Otago, where he graduated MB ChB and earned a Diploma in Public Health, and the University of Auckland where he obtained a Diploma in Obstetrics.
+They attended secondary school in Hamilton and medical school at the University of Auckland.
+Michael Baker graduated with Bachelor of Medicine, Bachelor of Surgery (MBChB) and Diploma in Obstetrics from the University of Auckland.